 Signature Hi-Fi 5.1 Home Theater Speaker System

-The Signature Series Compact 5.1 Surround Sound System is designed to encapsulate you with every sound the way the artist intended.
+The Signature Series 5.1 Surround Sound System offers a powerful performance designed to encapsulate you with every sound the way the artist intended.